blog

 Amazon Ads: Amazon’s suite of advertising tools

-Incrementum Digital: ECommerce growth engine that helps brands scale using Amazon marketing
+Incrementum Digital: eCommerce growth engine that helps brands scale using Amazon marketing

-Funding for Black Friday/Cyber Monday
+Funding for BFCM

-ECommerce sellers need working capital ahead of Black Friday and Cyber Monday.
+eCommerce sellers need working capital ahead of Black Friday and Cyber Monday.
 The costs of stocking up on inventory, investing in advertising campaigns, and running your business can add up fast.

 That’s where 8fig comes in.
 8fig is a growth partner for eCommerce businesses.
-In addition to growth capital, 8fig provides sellers with a suite of planning tools to help you map out your supply chain and cash flow and grow your business.
+In addition to growth capital, 8fig provides sellers with a suite of financial management tools to help you map out your supply chain and cash flow and grow your business.
 8fig also offers users a comprehensive analytics dashboard, giving you valuable insights into sales.

-Sign up for an 8fig Growth Plan today, and get the tools you need to prepare your business for Black Friday and Cyber Monday.
+Sign up for an 8fig Growth Plan today, and get the tools you need to prepare your business for the upcoming holiday season.

 Read the latest